elastic/kibana/src/plugins/data/public/public.api.md

 //
 // @public (undocumented)
 export type ParsedInterval = ReturnType<typeof parseEsInterval>;

+// Warning: (ae-missing-release-tag) "parseSearchSourceJSON" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export const parseSearchSourceJSON: (searchSourceJSON: string) => SearchSourceFields;

 // Warning: (ae-missing-release-tag) "PhraseFilter" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //